 Given how quickly psoriasis develops and the difficulty of treating scalp psoriasis in particular, you may be considering alternative methods to alleviate the itch and pain.
-Coconut oil may offer a shred of hope for scalp psoriasis, but it shouldn’t replace the treatment plan outlined by your doctor.
+Coconut oil may offer some relief for scalp psoriasis, but it shouldn’t replace the treatment plan outlined by your doctor.

 - shampoos with salicylic acid

 - topical steroids

 - topical retinoids (vitamin A)

 - ultraviolet light, for shaved heads